Eschatologue/CM_wiki/docs/equipment/consumeables/potion.md

 *Potion, Varies*

-You regain Hit Points when you drink this potion.
+Multiple variations of this item exist.
+When you drink this potion, you regain Hit Points.
 The number of Hit Points restored is as shown in the Potions of Healing table.
 Whatever its potency and size, the potion's red liquid glimmers when agitated.

 ##### Potions of Healing